bminer/node-twilio-api/README.md

 	- An idea for this is to intercept incoming Twilio requests only if the message is for that specific instance.
 Perhaps use URL namespacing or cookies for this?

-## Usage
+## Basic Usage

 1. Create a Client using your Account SID and Auth Token.
-2. Select your main account or a subaccount.
-3. Do stuff...
-	- Call API functions against that account (i.e. place a call)
-	- Write logic to generate TwiML when Twilio sends a request to your application (i.e. when an incoming call rings)
+2. Load or create a Twilio application and point the VoiceUrl, SmsUrl, etc. to your Node.JS server.
+3. Add the `client.middleware()` to your Express/Connect stack.
+Start your server.
+	Call `app.register()` to register your application with the middleware.
+4. Use `app.makeCall` to place calls
+5. Use `app.on('incomingCall', function(call) {...} );` to handle inbound calls.
+6. Generate TwiML by calling methods on the Call object directly.

 ```javascript
 var express = require('express'),